hikarin/aquario/README.md

 * Lisp-1
 * Multiple and Selectable Garbage Collectors
-* Support for Implementing GC Algorithms(ex. root scan, object traverse, and some basic algorithms such as Cheney's Copying collector)
+* Support for Implementing GC Algorithms(ex. root scan, object traverse, and some simple Garbage Collector such as Cheney's Copying collector)

 == How to run Aquario

-  You can build Aquario
+  You can build Aquario with the following command:

     $ make